Dominique Mamberti: Early life and education

-Dominique Mamberti was born in Marrakesh, Morocco, on 7 March 1952 and was ordained a priest of the Diocese of Ajaccio, France, on 20 September 1981.
+Dominique Mamberti was born to French parents in Marrakesh, Morocco, on 7 March 1952 and was ordained a priest of the Diocese of Ajaccio, Corsica, on 20 September 1981.
 He has academic degrees in civil and canon law.
 He entered the Holy See's diplomatic service and worked in the apostolic nunciatures in Algeria, Chile and Lebanon, in the Holy See's office at United Nations headquarters in New York City and in the Section for Relations with States of the Secretariat of State (Holy See).

 Mamberti is considered an expert on Latin America, the United Nations, Africa, the Middle East and Islam.

 Archbishop

 On 18 May 2002, Pope John Paul II appointed him Titular Archbishop of Sagona and Apostolic Nuncio to Sudan and Apostolic Delegate to Somalia.
 He received episcopal consecration from Cardinal Secretary of State Angelo Sodano on 3 July 2002.
 On 19 February 2004, he was also appointed Apostolic Nuncio to Eritrea and Somalia was removed from his remit.